Mingding Doctrine

 1. Many "foolish" behaviors in life stem from the "garbage" loaded in our minds, that is, carnal logic systems.

-2. Learning "how to be human" and "how to live" is necessary, not innate.
-The purpose of learning is to gain benefits and edification based on objective laws, not based on our own subjective opinions.
+2. Learning "how to be human" and "how to live" requires study; it is not innate.
+The purpose of learning is to gain benefits and edification based on objective laws, not based on our subjective opinions.

-3. Chinese Mingding Doctrine has requirements for small group leaders.
+3. Chinese Mingding Doctrine has requirements for cell group leaders.
 They should possess the ability to train others, not be satisfied with old materials, but constantly update and be responsible.

 II.
 Chinese Mingding Doctrine: A Characteristic of Continuous Renewal and Progress

-3. For past misunderstandings and practices, especially church-building concepts that do not align with the Bible, we must overturn them promptly, never resist, and improve as a norm, to more accurately hit God's heart.
+3. For past misunderstandings and practices, especially church-building concepts that do not align with the Bible, we must promptly overturn them, never resist, and make improvements as a norm, to more accurately hit God's heart.

 1. Explaining is meaningless because it hinders improvement.
-We should devote all our energy to improving, rather than making excuses for our mistakes.
+We should devote all our energy to improvement, rather than making excuses for our mistakes.

 III.
 Problem-Solving as the Driving Force of Learning: A Never-Ending Research